Pankaj1811/iiitb_bidicntr/README.md

 - *Down Counter*
 - *Bidirectional Counter*

-## Gray Code Counter - Verilog Implementation
+## Bidirectional Counter - Verilog Implementation
 The digital circuit takes clock, ctrl and reset as input.
 It operates as  8-bit up cpunter when ctrl=1 and as  8-bit down cpunter when ctrl=0.
 The port description of the Bidirectional counter is shown in Table below.